sunxyw/unify-shorten/README.md

 | [Cutt.ly](https://cutt.ly/api-documentation/cuttly-links-api)                        | `apiKey` | Yes   | Unknown |
 | [GoTiny](https://github.com/robvanbakel/gotiny-api)                                  | No       | Yes   | Yes     |

+> If you have more providers that you would like supported, please contact me in Issues.
+For paid providers, it would be even better if you could provide test credentials.

 ## Testing

 ```bash